Skip to main content

 Severity: Critical.
 Default channels: Email and in app.

 The OAuth connection Hero Marketer uses to read your Google Ads account has failed for three consecutive monitoring passes (about 45 minutes).
-Until you reconnect, Hero Marketer cannot see anything in this account, which means Hero AI, the dashboard, and every other Hero Marketer feature goes dark for it.
-The primary action on this alert is "Go to connections" rather than the usual Hero AI hand off, because Hero AI also cannot reach the account when the connection is broken.
+Until you reconnect, Hero Marketer cannot see anything in this account.
+Hero AI, the dashboard, and every other Hero Marketer feature goes dark for it.
+The primary action on this alert is "Go to connections" rather than the usual Hero AI handoff, because Hero AI also cannot reach the account when the connection is broken.

 Conversion tracking stopped working